duchaso/data-structures/README.md

 # data-structures
-Implementation of some data structures in C++
+Implementation of some data structures in C++.
-I used Code::Blocks for this
+I used Code::Blocks for this.